FrightenedFox/r-lab-project/README.md

 install.packages("GGally")
 ```

-Note: if any problems occur while installing those packages try creating a separate `Conda Environment` specially for this project.
-To do so you can use `conda create --name EnvironmentName jupyterlab r-essentials` command.
-To activate your environment use the following command: `conda activate EnvironmentName`.
+Note: if any problems occur while installing those packages, try creating a separate `Conda Environment` specifically for this project.
+To do so, you can use `conda create --name EnvironmentName jupyterlab r-essentials` command.
+To activate your environment, use the following command: `conda activate EnvironmentName`.
 Now you can continue from the step <a href="#running-the-jupyterlab-environment"><em>Running the JupyterLab environment</em></a>.
-[Does that work better?](https://github.com/FrightenedFox/r-lab-project#running-the-jupyterlab-environmenta) You can find out more about `Conda Environments` on their [official documentation page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+You can find out more about `Conda Environments` on their [official documentation page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

-If there were no problems with installing modules you are ready to go.
+If there were no problems with installing modules, you are ready to go.
 You can start from opening the file `data-visualization.ipynb` by clicking on it's icon on the side bar.

 ## References